 Advocacy

-Employees, customers, climate scientists, organizations, activists, and the media have attempted to address Elsevier's fossil fuel-expanding activities, business decisions that remove realistic pathways to net zero and just transition goals.
+Employees, customers, climate scientists, organizations, activists, and the media have attempted to address the company's fossil fuel-expanding activities, business decisions that remove realistic pathways to net zero and just transition goals.

 “Elsevier/RELX’s business activities are in direct conflict with the most conservative estimates of what it would take to avert the worst impacts of climate change.”